TEJASsKoundinya/joint-bolt-understanding-with-Edge-detection/README.md

 <br />Fig. 4.
 Without Edge Detection
 <br />![Fig 5](https://user-images.githubusercontent.com/115657319/197744143-4c51db23-afd3-42dd-887b-8e07a144e75f.png)
 <br />Fig. 5.
 With Edge Detection
-Fig 4.
+<br />Fig 4.
 Shows a graph without edge detection and Fig 5.
 Shows a graph with edge detection.
 Without using the edge detection test the accuracy got is around 97, and the validation accuracy of around 75 whereas using edge